Automatic Code Reloading in Rails Console

 Here’s how you can get IRB to reload your code automatically.

-Add the following to an initializer (e.g. config/initializers/irb_reloading.rb, or whatever your project’s
+Add the following to an initializer (e.g. config/initializers/irb_reloading.rb, or wherever your project’s

 conventions dictate):